 not regulate, go to our brochure entitled

 When to Call the PSC

-The Public Service Commission Nominating Council (Council) is accepting applications for two Public Service Commissioner positions expiring on January 1, 2018.
-More information about the positions and the application packets are available at http://www.leg.state.fl.us/pscnc.
+The Public Service Commission Nominating Council (Council) is accepting applications for one Public Service Commissioner position available immediately.
+More information about the position and the application packet are available at http://www.leg.state.fl.us/pscnc.
 The Council must receive applications by

 Emergency Home Energy Assistance for the Elderly (EHEAP),

 is a program which provides assistance for home-energy emergencies to qualified, low-income households with at least one person 60 years of age or older.